Skip to Content

 The full recipe with measurements is in the recipe card below.

-Red potato wedges in a mixing bowl.
+Seasoned red potato wedges in a bowl.

-Step 2: Pat the potatoes dry to remove any moisture.
-Then, add them to a mixing bowl and toss with olive oil, lemon juice, minced garlic, kosher salt, oregano, basil, black pepper, parsley, garlic powder, onion powder, rosemary, and thyme.
+Step 1: Preheat the air fryer to 400℉ (204℃).
+Pat the potato wedges dry and toss them in a mixing bowl with olive oil, lemon juice, kosher salt, oregano, garlic powder, and black pepper.

-Red potatoes begin shaken in an air fryer basket.
+Red potatoes cooking in the air fryer.

 Expert Tips